-Supported by members of the Northeastern University, CSSH, and SPPUA, the Just Cities Forums will be incorporated into the Myra Kraft Open Classroom, combining presentations and breakout conversation opportunities to discuss issues of equity flows from Boston’s emphasis on racial equity in addressing urban resilience.
-Just Cities Forums will serve as a corollary to the Spring semester Myra Kraft Open Classroom.
-The Kraft is weekly sessions that are held every Wednesday focusing on equity discussion in the Greater Boston Region, and is open to the general public and students.
+Supported by members of the Northeastern University, CSSH, and SPPUA, the Just Cities Forums have been incorporated into the Myra Kraft Open Classroom, combining presentations and breakout conversation opportunities to discuss issues of equity flows from Boston’s emphasis on racial equity in addressing urban resilience.